The Perils of Passive Learning: Why Retail Needs Active Training and Impactful Coaching

 Without this progression of learning and training, and onto coaching, associates lose interest, become helpless, disengage, and ultimately leave.

 They became a burden to manage as they were not self-sufficient.
-Your customer experiences suffer as a result, costing you money.
+As a result, your customer experiences suffer, costing you money.

 banner learning